 AHRQ is also creating a CDS repository called “CDS Connect,” which will be the first national, public resource and platform for sharing CDS, including its interoperable, standards-based building blocks.
 Those developing, implementing, and testing CDS will be able to use CDS Connect to share their CDS and to learn from each other’s experiences.

-For many chronic illnesses, a major treatment goal becomes not only lengthening a patient’s life but also maximizing the individual’s ability to function normally, reducing symptom burden, and improving patient health-related quality of life.
+For many chronic illnesses, major treatment goals become not only lengthening a patient’s life but also maximizing the individual’s ability to function normally, reducing symptom burden, and improving patient health-related quality of life.
 The incorporation of brief, valid patient-reported outcome (PRO) measures to assess functional outcomes, such as symptom amelioration (e.g., reduced pain), elimination of emotional distress, and optimal physical and social functioning, is essential to the provision of meaningful and quality health care for individuals.
 While some EHR systems are currently able to capture some structured PRO data, such information is not commonly collected and integrated at the point of care.
 Thus, PRO data are not routinely available for clinical care, research, and quality improvement.
 AHRQ recently released funding opportunities for how to collect and use PROs using health IT, as well as scale and spread existing health IT models that currently incorporate PROs.
 Current AHRQ-funded research in this area includes the following projects:

 AHRQ Division of Health IT Past Achievements